ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/blog/nyet-digitalocean.md

 >
 > ref:[OMITTED]:ref

-It is with this message that I am certain I never spoke with an actual human.
+~~It is with this message that I am certain I never spoke with an actual human.~~

-1. Every single time DigitalOcean support sent me a message, the "Associate Customer Advocate" had a different name (which I omitted for privacy in case they are actually human.)
-If this was an actual person, they would likely have that person, and only that person, handle the ticket unless it needed to be elevated for some reason.
+1. ~~Every single time DigitalOcean support sent me a message, the "Associate Customer Advocate" had a different name (which I omitted for privacy in case they are actually human.)
+If this was an actual person, they would likely have that person, and only that person, handle the ticket unless it needed to be elevated for some reason.~~

-2. These responses are heavily similar and seemingly manufactered.
-If a human is behind these responses, they are more than likely copy-pasting some template response, which may as well be non-human.
+2. ~~These responses are heavily similar and seemingly manufactered.
+If a human is behind these responses, they are more than likely copy-pasting some template response, which may as well be non-human.~~

+*Update January 28, 2025:* After spamming their ticketing system a bit, I'm now *pretty* sure that they are actual people.
+DigitalOcean is still an asshole though.

 And it is with this that I have deciced to conclude any attempts at communication and write this blog post.